Dirk Van Raalte: Michigan State Legislature

 In October 1880 Van Raalte married Kate Ledeboer, the sister of Willie Ledeboer a man who was in his regiment during the war.
-Together they had two sons, Albertus Christiaan and D.B.K Junior.
+Together they had two sons, Albertus Christiaan (1889-1944) and D.B.K Junior (1891-1964).
 The couple lived in the family house which Van Raalte purchased in 1875.
+Albertus married Edna Dean Pillsbury (1889-1984), who is a 6th Cousin to the Twin Sons of the Co-Founder of Pillsbury Company, Charles Alfred Pillsbury.

 During his tenure on the state legislature, which began twelve years after his discharge from the military, Van Raalte served two consecutive terms, and then return for a third term in 1909 until his death in 1910.
 His primary job on the legislature was serving on committee of ways and means.
 Van Raalte was well-liked by everyone on the legislature from all the different political parties.
 One fellow member is quoted as saying "Van Raalte is no mean opponent in scathing debate, and the representatives who can better him in sarcasm and ironical oratory may be counted upon the fingers of a single hand."